by regular columnist Elissa Jordan, Adventures in Teaching

 Times have changed and in this busy world people don’t have the luxury of devoting years of their lives to living with a singular teacher who can guide and encourage their learning.
 So we grab it where and when we can.

-What happens more commonly today is that a student will be taught through a combination of books, DVDs, community classes with various instructors and eventually a certified training programme.
+What happens more commonly today is that a student will be taught through a combination of online classes, books, studio classes with various instructors and eventually a certified training programme.

 In some instances this training can be condensed down into a one-month intensive.
 And for some, that’s it.
 Others will continue to seek out opportunities to train and further their knowledge.
 But it’s an expensive undertaking.
 And it can be piecemeal trainings with different teachers, different styles.